 The Parmigiana di melanzane (eggplant parmesan) is a typical Neapolitan dish that every grandmom cooks for her children and grandchildren.
 It’s made with local products and so irresistible that even those who are dieting can’t say no, no matter how many (too many!!!) calories it has.

-It is made of layers of fried eggplants (the long ones) with tomato sauce and basil, alternated to layers of mozzarella cheese or smoked provola cheese (the fresh kind).
+It is layers of fried eggplants (the long ones) with tomato sauce and basil, alternated to layers of mozzarella cheese or smoked provola cheese (the fresh kind).
 The last layer is generally tomato sauce with abundant parmesan on the top.
-The parmesan has to be cooked a second time (after frying the eggplants) in the oven, so that the layers and the flavours can mix.
+The eggplant parmesan has to be cooked a second time (after frying the eggplants) in the oven, so that the layers and the flavours can mix.
 It takes a long time to make Parmigiana, but once done, it never lasts much!
 A few pizzerias have started to top pizzas with Parmigiana di melanzane.
-Try it if you want, but it’s… so.
+Try it if you want, but it’s… So.
 Very.
 Heavy.

-Things to eat in Naples: Sfoglia campanella
+One of the best things to eat in Naples: Sfoglia campanella

 It’s called “sfoglia campanella“, because it looks like a little bell, with the same crispy outside of the sfogliatella riccia.
-Yet this one is filled with a tiny babà (more on this later on in this article), enveloped in creamy white or dark chocolate, that blocks inside a ricotta cheese cream filling.
+Yet this one is filled with a tiny babà (more on this later on in this article), enveloped in creamy white or dark chocolate, and some ricotta cheese cream.
 It’s an explosion of flavours that you just won’t forget.
 A taste of Naples with each bite.